BudacaB/CS50AI/Lecture2/Lecture2.md

 - Inference has multiple properties:
     - Query <b>X</b>: a variable for which to compute the probability distribution
-    - Evidende variables <b>E</b>: observed variables for event <b>e</b> - e.g. we might have observed that there is light rain, and this observation helps us compute the probability that the train will be delayed
+    - Evidence variables <b>E</b>: observed variables for event <b>e</b> - e.g. we might have observed that there is light rain, and this observation helps us compute the probability that the train will be delayed
     - Hidden variables <b>Y</b>: non-evidence, non-query variables - e.g. standing at the train station we can't know if there is maintenance on the track further down the road
     - The goal: <b>P</b>(X | e) - e.g. compute the probability distribution of the Train variable (the query) based on the evidence <b>e</b> that we know there is light rain
 - E.g. <b>P</b>(Appointment | light, no) - light rain and no track maintenance ; the hidden variable is variable Train